vsis/ChitoBot/README.md

 ./docker-build.sh
 ```

-Then, you'll see an image called `chitobot`, with a tab based on version and build timestamp.
+Then, you'll see an image called `chitobot`, with a tag based on version and build timestamp.

 ```
 $ docker images